Ambulance Victoria Board

 Appointed July 2022.

-Amanda’s 30 years’ experience advising in the public and private sectors across education, health, essential services and manufacturing has seen her work with clients on strategic and sustainable workplace solutions, reflecting a comprehensive understanding of risk management, particularly around employee relations and culture.
+Amanda’s 30 years’ experience advising the public and private sectors across education, health, essential services and manufacturing has seen her work with clients on strategic and sustainable workplace solutions, reflecting a comprehensive understanding of risk management, particularly around employee relations and culture.

-Amanda has extensive expertise in employment, industrial, and equal opportunity law.
-She has a deep appreciation of the human, societal and economic impact of systemic sexual harassment and discrimination in our workplaces.
-She was a contributor to the Champions of Change Coalition’s report: Disrupting the System – preventing and responding to sexual harassment in the workplace and has supported the work of the Respect@Work Council on its best practice guidance for confidentiality agreements.
+She was a contributor to the Champions of Change Coalition’s report: Disrupting the System – preventing and responding to sexual harassment in the workplace and has supported the work of the Respect@Work Council(opens in a new window) on its best practice guidance for confidentiality agreements. on its best practice guidance for confidentiality agreements.

 Amanda has been independently recognised by Best Lawyers in the areas of Employee Benefits, Labour and Employment, Government, and Education, and as a leading individual in Employment Law by the Legal 500 Asia Pacific.